harmonydata/harmonydata.github.io/content/en/blog/data-harmonisation-healthcare.md

 ---
 ## Implementing Data Harmonisation

 Data harmonisation can be implemented retrospectively, after data collection, or prospectively, before data is collected.
-[Retrospective](/back-to-the-future-retrospectively-harmonizing-questionnaire-data) harmonisation, also known as ex-post or output harmonisation, aligns existing datasets.
+[Retrospective](/back-to-the-future-retrospectively-harmonising-questionnaire-data) harmonisation, also known as ex-post or output harmonisation, aligns existing datasets.
 Prospective harmonisation, or ex-ante/input harmonisation, involves planning data collection methods and standards in advance to ensure compatibility.
 Each approach has its merits, and the choice between them often depends on the goals of the harmonisation effort and the nature of the data involved.

 The process involves defining the scope of harmonisation, identifying relevant data sources, standardizing data formats and terminologies, and employing technologies such as natural language processing (NLP) to ensure data quality and consistency.
-Numerous initiatives support data harmonisation efforts, such as the Common Data Model Harmonization project, which aims to enhance data utility and interoperability across healthcare networks.
+Numerous initiatives support data harmonisation efforts, such as the Common Data Model Harmonisation project, which aims to enhance data utility and interoperability across healthcare networks.
 Tools and technologies like CDASH and the NIH's Common Data Elements facilitate registry interoperability.

 ---
 ## Case Studies on Data Harmonisation in Healthcare
-{{< image src="/images/Case Studies on Data Harmonization in Healthcare.webp" alt="Case Studies on Data Harmonization in Healthcare" title="Case Studies on Data Harmonization in Healthcare" >}}
+{{< image src="/images/Case Studies on Data Harmonisation in Healthcare.webp" alt="Case Studies on Data Harmonisation in Healthcare" title="Case Studies on Data Harmonisation in Healthcare" >}}

 ### Case Study 1: The Global Alliance for Genomics and Health (GA4GH) and the BRCA Challenge